caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **cal_meqtrees**
 --------------------------------------------------

-  Parameters that only apply when using MeqTrees for the calibration
+  Parameters that only apply when using MeqTrees for the calibration.

   **two_step**

     *bool*, *optional*, *default = False*

-    Trigger a two step calibration process in MeqTrees where the phase only calibration is applied before continuing with amplitude + phase cal.
+    Trigger a two-step calibration process in MeqTrees where the phase-only calibration is applied before continuing with amplitude + phase-calibration.
 Aimfast is turned on to determine the solution sizes automatically.